Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 }
 ```

-In the above example when obj is not String, it doesn't get cast and then assigned to the binding variable.s
+In the above example when `obj` is not `String`, it doesn't get cast and then assigned to the binding variable.
-The binding variable s is not in scope on the right-hand side of the ||
+The binding variable `s` is not in scope on the right-hand side of the `||`
 operator, nor is it in scope in the true block.
-s at these points refers to a field in the enclosing class, if any available.
+`s` at these points refers to a field in the enclosing class, if any available.
 Otherwise, it shows compilation error.

 <br>